 D. Upper division Elective Requirement - One course (minimum 4 units) selected from Arts Education or, by petition, an Arts Education related course:

-A list of recommended courses is available from the Office of Student Services of the Arts Education Program Office.
+A list of recommended courses is available below, and from the Office of Student Services of the Arts Education Program Office.

 GSE&IS, in collaboration with the VAPAE minor, has allocated a limited number of PTEs for VAPAE students for selected education courses throughout the academic year.
 If you are interested in enrolling in one of the education courses listed below, please contact Amorette Muzingo (VAPAE Program Coordinator) or Merrillyn Pace (Director of Student Services) for more information.